Francesca M. Gany, MD, MS

 In recognition of her work, Dr. Gany has been awarded the Merit Award for Community Service from the Public Health Association of New York City, the Service Award of New York Perinatal Association, the Award for Outstanding Services to Refugees and Displaced Persons from the African Serv.
 Committee, the Alumni Award from the NYU Wagner Graduate School of Public Service, the Stewart Satter Family Prize for Social Entrepreneurship from New York University Stern School of Business, and the Community Health Research Leadership Award from the National Cancer Institute.

-Clinical Trials Led by Francesca M. Gany
+Clinical Trials Investigated by Dr. Gany

-Clinical Trials Co-Investigated by Francesca M. Gany
+Clinical Trials Co-Investigated by Dr. Gany

 - Adapting a Community Health Worker Program to Facilitate Lung Cancer Screening among Chinese Taxi Drivers